 Not only is it building the good looking footwear, which we've seen up close, it's also creating the impressive software that uses coaching and video comparisons to give meaning to your data.

-- Top wearable crowdfunding projectsOur weekly round-up of the best ideas looking for funding
+- Top wearable crowdfunding projectsOur weekly round-up of the new ideas looking to raise big bucks

 - 50 wearable tech gamechangers for 2016Your essential guide to what's going to be making headlines in the year ahead